Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 This beautiful flower is surely worthy of consideration for your next tattoo.
 Although it's not considered to be a mainstream tattoo, it's still fairly popular.
-It can be designed in a variety of sizes, alone, or with other symbols and elements accompanying it.
+It can be designed in a variety of sizes, alone, or with other accompanying symbols and elements.
 It can be regularly found on nearly any part of the body and can represent a host of different meanings to its wearers.
 Its color is often cited as an important element of its meaning, and it's most commonly seen in pink.

 In this article, we will discuss lily tattoos, their various designs, and their meanings.
 You will have the opportunity to view a wide array of different designs to gather ideas and inspiration for your own unique tattoo.

-Lily Tattoo Meanings
+10 Lily Tattoo Design Examples

-The lily flower is recognized all over the world as a flower that holds a wide variety of meaning.
-In the table below, you can find some of the most common ones associated with it.
+The lily flower is recognized all over the world as a flower that holds a wide variety of meanings.
+In the table below, you can find some of the most common meanings associated with it.
 It should be noted, though, that it most classically represents purity and innocence.
 It's also closely associated with faith and Christianity.
 Remember that in the end, your tattoo will represent whatever you want it to represent.

 16 Common Lily Flower Tattoo Meanings